cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

  - Introduction
  - PyMTL-Based Testing, Simulation, Translation
  - Using Synopsys Design Compiler for Synthesis
- - Using Synopsys IC Compiler for Place-and-Route
+ - Using Cadence Innovus for Place-and-Route
  - Using Synopsys PrimeTime for Power Analysis
  - Using the Automated ASIC Flow for Design-Space Exploration
  - Using Verilog RTL Models